mortier80653/FIFA-Tracker/docker/README.md

 ## post-run bash scripts
 A few bash scripts are need to run after the first start of containers to initialize data.
 These will need to be manually run.
 The order is as follows.

 1. `manage_migrations.sh`: This will initialize the django webapp and add some tables the database.
-Run this inside the web container.
+Run this inside the web container via `docker exec`.
 2. `manage_datausersplayers.sh`: This initializes a few more fields in django and the database.
-Run this inside the web container.
+Run this inside the web container via `docker exec`.
-3. `load_csvs.sh`: This loads in default data into the database.
+3. `load_csvs.sh`: This loads in default data into the database via `docker exec`.

 ## .env
 Stores configuration information about the webapp.
 Ideally we should be using `secret_settings.py` but that was not being referenced, so we fall back to using `.env`.